Monk Chats In Chiang Mai:

 Background Info on Buddhist Monks in Thailand:

-Thailand is 99% Buddhist and almost all young boys are become a monk at least for a little while usually starting around age 12.
-Boy from rural communities tend to stay in the Monkhood longer as it is a great way to get a better education and learn English.
-While they learn about Buddhism and mediation there are only a limited number of strict rules they need to follow compared to the over 200 rules an ordained Monk lives by.
+Buddism became the official religion in Chiang Mai when it was introduced in the late-1300s.
+As a whole, the country of Thailand is now 99% Buddhist and almost all young boys are become a monk at least for a little while usually starting around age 12.
+Boys from rural communities tend to stay in the Monkhood longer as it is a great way to get a better education and learn English.
+While they learn about Buddhism and meditation there are only a limited number of strict rules they need to follow compared to the over 200 rules an ordained Monk lives by.
 Boys can become ordained as early as age 21.